HOUSTON CLERGY ABUSE ATTORNEY

 What Is Considered Sexual Abuse by a Clergy Member?

-Sexual abuse can take the form of physical contact by a ministerial figure, such as “accidental” contact with the body’s sexual parts, tickling that makes you uneasy, pressing against your body during a hug, improper gifts, and suggestive remarks or sexual conversation.
+Sexual abuse can take the form of physical contact by a ministerial figure, such as “accidental” contact with the body’s sexual parts, tickling that makes someone uneasy, pressing against a person’s body during a hug, improper gifts, and suggestive remarks or sexual conversation.

 Why Is Child Sexual Abuse So Common in the Catholic Church?

 Sexual predators thrive in areas where their prey is most likely to be found.
-Places such as churches and other religious organizations, schools, sports clubs, and groups with large numbers of children vulnerable to sexual predators are commonly attractive to these predators.
+Places such as churches and other religious organizations, schools, sports clubs, and groups with large numbers of children vulnerable to sexual predators, such as the Boy Scouts or summer camps, are commonly attractive to these predators.

 Short Term Effects of Sexual Abuse